Courtcircuits/cf-ai-hackthecrous/README.md

 - Which restaurant does have french fries in their menu ?
 - What is the menu in Restaurant Boutonnet ?

+## Usage of AI to write this code.

+To write this project I read a lot of documentation and technical blogs.
+I also use supermaven as an AI code completion tool.

 ## Architecture

 I implemented an MCP server in ruby that provides the following tools: